-- 2.2.14.1 The repealed section 116 of the Interim Constitution provided for certain powers and functions of the Commission.
+- 2.2.15.1 The repealed section 116 of the Interim Constitution provided for certain powers and functions of the Commission.
 The existing section 7 of the Act provides for powers and functions of the Commission, in addition to what was set out in the repealed section 116 of the Interim Constitution.
-Clause 13 provides for the powers and functions of the Commission and is, apart from certain amendments, similar to the existing section 7 of the Act.
-Clause 13, among others- - (a) inserts the provisions of the repealed section 116 of the Interim Constitution (subject to certain minor changes) in section 7 (subsections (1)(a), (2)(b) and (3)); - (b) aligns the powers and functions of the Commission with some of those of the Commission for Gender Equality (provision is, among others, made that the Commission may recommend to Parliament or any other legislature the adoption of new legislation which will promote respect for human rights and a culture of human rights) (subsections (1)(b)(iii), (vi) and (vii) and (2)(a)); - (c) provides that the Commission must- - (i) develop, conduct or manage education programmes to foster public understanding of Chapter 2 of the Constitution, the Act and the role and activities of the Commission (subsection (1)(b)(i)); and - (ii) review government policies relating to human rights (subsection (1)(b)(v)); and - (d) provides that all organs of state must afford the Commission such assistance as may be reasonably required for the exercising of its powers and the performance of its functions (subsection (4)).
+Clause14 provides for the powers and functions of the Commission and is, apart from certain amendments, similar to the existing section 7 of the Act.
+Clause 14, among others- - (a) inserts the provisions of the repealed section 116 of the Interim Constitution (subject to certain minor changes) in section 7 (subsections (1)(a), (2)(b) and (3)); - (b) aligns the powers and functions of the Commission with some of those of the Commission for Gender Equality (provision is, among others, made that the Commission may recommend to Parliament or any other legislature the adoption of new legislation which will promote respect for human rights and a culture of human rights) (subsections (1)(b)(iii), (vi) and (vii) and (2)(a)); - (c) provides that the Commission must- - (i) develop, conduct or manage education programmes to foster public understanding of Chapter 2 of the Constitution, the Act and the role and activities of the Commission (subsection (1)(b)(i)); and

+- (ii) review government policies relating to human rights (subsection (1)(b)(v)); and - (d) provides that all organs of state must consult with the Commission on all major policy matters affecting the promotion, protection and enforcement of human rights (subsection (4)(a)).